THE DEADLINE FOR APPLICATION IS THURSDAY APRIL 12TH

-THE PROGRAM'S BASE is den Haag the Netherlands.
-The program has been developed by the Communication Design / Graphic Design Programs at College for Creative Studies in Detroit and is lead by Doug Kisor Professor, Communication Design.
-The session is an intense three-week graphic design program that emphasizes the shift from the form to what informs the message including invisible networks that condition the continual transformation of messages.
+The program's base is den Haag the Netherlands.
+The program has been developed by the Communication Design Department at College for Creative Studies in Detroit and is lead by Doug Kisor and Chad Reichert Professors, Communication Design.
+The session is an intense three-week Communication Design / Graphic Design program that emphasizes the shift from the form to what informs the message including invisible networks that condition the continual transformation of messages.
 The program places less focus on the artifact and more focus on the critical evolution of what informs the design.
 The goal is the introduction of challenging methodologies and intellectual exchange that will change the individual's approach to design thinking and practice.

-BEYOND THE STUDIO sessions participants will visit design studios, museums, collects, design schools, guest critics in a variety of Dutch cities, such as Amsterdam, Rotterdam, Breda, Arnhem, and Utrecht.
+Beyond the studio sessions participants will visit design studios, museums, private collections, design schools, and guest critics in a variety of Dutch cities, such as Amsterdam, Rotterdam, Breda, Arnhem, and Utrecht.

 The Netherlands is a relatively small country with an amazing design culture.
 For over a century design has been a part of a person's everyday in a way seen in only a few other cultures.
 During the first part of the 20th century, the Netherlands was one of the countries at the center of the early modern movement.
 Key early pioneers such as Piet Zwart and Paul Schuitema through their work and role as educators created a link between early modern and today's contemporary practitioners.
 Gert Dumbar, founder of Studio Dumbar had Piet Zwart as one of his teachers.
 The design partners Linda van Deursen and Armand Mevis interned at studio Dumbar and went on to become influential designers and educators influencing a new generation of designers.